Skip to main content

 • Decide which of the panels best suits the needs of your patient and/or their family.
 For hereditary spastic paraplegia there are two panels, and the choice should depend on the age of onset in your patient.

-• R61 Childhood onset hereditary spastic paraplegia.
-This panel investigates single-gene causes of hereditary spastic paraplegia where onset is in childhood.
+• R61 Childhood onset hereditary spastic paraplegia: This indication investigates single-gene causes of hereditary spastic paraplegia where onset is in childhood.
 It includes WGS and STR testing for Friedreich ataxia.
 A full list of included STRs is available from your local GLH on request.

-• For the above tests, which are undertaken using WGS, you will need to:
+• For tests that are undertaken using WGS, including R60 and R61, you will need to:

 Resources